Share Power BI reports with your coworkers

 What if you want to share a filtered version of a report?
 Maybe a report that only shows data for a specific city or salesperson or year.
 You do this by creating a custom URL.

 Open the report in Editing view, apply the filter, and save the report.

 In this example we're filtering the Retail Analysis sample to show only values where Territory equals NC.

 Add the following to the end of the report page URL:

 The field must be of type string and neither tablename or fieldname can contain spaces.

 In our example, the name of the table is Store, the name of the field is Territory, and the value we want to filter on is NC:

-Your browser adds special characters to represent slashes and spaces, so you end up with:
+Your browser adds special characters to represent slashes, spaces, and apostrophes, so you end up with: